 Welcome!
-I’m a Professor in the Department of Political Science and the Halıcıoğlu Data Science Institute at the University of California, San Diego.
+I’m a Professor in the Department of Political Science at the University of California, San Diego.
 I co-direct the China Data Lab at the 21st Century China Center.
 I am also an affiliate at the UC Institute on Global Conflict and Cooperation.
 My research interests lie in the intersection of political methodology and the politics of information, with a specific focus on methods of automated content analysis and the politics of censorship and propaganda in China.

 I received a PhD from Harvard in Government (2014), MS from Stanford in Statistics (2009) and BA from Stanford in International Relations and Economics (2009).
 Much of my research uses social media, online experiments, and large collections of texts to understand the influence of censorship and propaganda on access to information and beliefs about politics.